ahmedsam007/NanoJet/Tools/HOW_TO_SEND_UPDATES.md

 ### Step 1: Update Version Number in Xcode

-1. Open `IDMMac.xcodeproj` in Xcode
+1. Open `NanoJet.xcodeproj` in Xcode
 2. Select the **project** (not target) in the navigator
 3. Go to the **Build Settings** tab
 4. Search for `MARKETING_VERSION`